The Importance Of Mental Stimulation For Adult Dogs

 Enhanced coordination and balance

 Mental stimulation activities often require your dog to navigate obstacles and maintain balance.
-These activities can include agility courses or even basic obedience exercises that involve coordination and body awareness.
+These activities can include courses or even basic obedience exercises that involve coordination and body awareness.
 By regularly challenging your dog's physical abilities through mental stimulation, you can help improve their coordination and balance skills.

 Prevention of behavioral issues